eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 Light snacks and non alcoholic beverages are provided, and a cash bar is available to align with the spirit of a happy hour.

+## Code Lounge

+Space for groups to gather and continue to collaborate on running code after the hackathon.
+It is typically in the IETF Lounge and open the same hours as the IETF Lounge.

 ## Code Sprint

-How can the Hackathon and the Code Sprint work together or potentially be combined (a single two-day event focusing on the development of IETF protocols AND IETF internal tools)?
-There is some concern that the events currently compete for resources, but I see a lot of synergistic potential and would like to help realize that potential.
+Some efforts were made to have the Hackathon and the Code Sprint work together or potentially be combined into a single event focusing on the development of IETF protocols and IETF internal tools.
+There is some concern that the events currently compete for resources.
+There is also a great deal of synergistic potential.
+Several Hackathon projects, such as those related to YANG model validation, involve the creation or modification of IETF tools.

-* I proposed combining for Prague, but Henrik and Robert were very against it.
-* I still think it is a good idea.
-* We had projects creating IETF tools in Hackathon in Dallas and again in Prague
+The Code Sprint existed long before the Hackathon and has its own identity and way of doing things.
+The Code Sprint organizers are against combining the events and potentially losing this identity the benefits of a customized event.
+The practice that exists today is to locate the events physically close to each other to facilitate switching back and forth between the two events.

 # Online Only